vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 ### Arguments

-Some directives can take an "argument", denoted by a colon after the directive name.
+Some directives can take an "argument," denoted by a colon after the directive name.
 For example, the `v-bind` directive is used to reactively update an HTML attribute:

 ``` html
 <a v-bind:href="url"> ... </a>